aimms/documentation/dataexchange/api.rst

 	:param fileSize: output numeric parameter over `Paths` holding the file size of all files found.
 	:param isDirectory: output binary parameter over `Paths` indicating whether a given path is a directory and not a file.
 	:param recursive: optional parameter indicating whether only files within the given path prefix should be listed, or recursively.
+	:param accountName: optional element parameter holding the name of the storage account to be used (default ``default``).

 .. js:function:: dex::dls::DeletePath